syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/FilterRow.md

 ---
 layout: post
 title: FilterRow | DataGrid Control for Windows Forms | Syncfusion
-description: This section explains about the FilterRow support in SfDataGrid.
+description: This section explains about the filter row feature and it's customization in datagrid control for windows forms
 platform: windowsforms
 control: SfDataGrid
 documentation: ug